baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_SMA.md

 #### 4.2 Overview

-No matter which sofware we use steps we are going through the following steps:
+No matter which software we use steps we are going through the following steps:
 {: .fs-2 }

 1. Load raw SMA data to MIR IDL format (and store it if you like).